acweathersby/sherpa/src/web/doc/content/docs/grammar/grammar.md

 <> num > \1 | \2 | \3 | \4 | \5 | \6 | \7 | \8 | \9 | \0

 ```
-In this grammar, the production `sum` contains two bodies.
+In this grammar, the non-terminal `sum` contains two bodies.
 The first, `sum \+ \num`, has two non-terminals `sum` and `num`, and
 on terminal symbol `+`.
 The second body of `sum`, following the `|` symbol, contains a single non-terminal `num`.

-The second production `num` contains multiple bodies, each with a single terminal symbol representing a character in the range [0..9].
+The second non-terminal `num` contains multiple bodies, each with a single terminal symbol representing a character in the range [0..9].

-> One thing to note about this grammar is the use of left recursion to represent repeated sequences of productions.
+> One thing to note about this grammar is the use of left recursion to represent repeated sequences of nonterminals.
 In this
-> case, the production `<> sum > sum + num` is left recursive, where the first *terminal symbol* `sum` directly references the production
+> case, the non-terminal `<> sum > sum + num` is left recursive, where the first *terminal symbol* `sum` directly references the non-terminal
 > in which it is a part of.
 >
 > Certain parser compiling algorithms, such as parsers in the LL family and recursive descent parsers,
-> are unable to parse such productions in that form, as this would let to an infinite recursion.
+> are unable to parse such nonterminals in that form, as this would let to an infinite recursion.
 There a methods to
-> transform such productions, however Hydrocarbon is able to directly work with left recursive grammars without transformations.
+> transform such nonterminals, however Hydrocarbon is able to directly work with left recursive grammars without transformations.
 > It is actually encouraged to use left recursion, since this leads to the compilation of a more efficient parser.

 Hydrocarbon provides some modifiers and built in symbols that make it easier to write complex grammars.
 In our example